 15-24 Digitizing Medicine

-Robert Wachter: No, and they were reasonable to think that, because I think we all got spoiled by our Iphones and we just came to believe that computerization in any industry is pretty easy.
+Dr. Robert Wachter: No, and they were reasonable to think that, because I think we all got spoiled by our iPhones and we just came to believe that computerization in any industry is pretty easy.
 You take it out, and you download some apps, and off you go.
 We hope that would be true in medicine.
-I think particularly in medicine, because we’re the most information intense of industry that you can imagine, and what we do is high stakes and really important to people.
+I think, particularly in medicine, because we’re the most information intense industry that you can imagine, and what we do is high stakes and really important to people.

 Pence: The problem, Wachter says, is that computerizing medicine isn’t simply a technical change.
 That would be a cookbook fix that’s quick and easy.
 Instead, taking healthcare into the digital realm turns out to be what management consultants call “adaptive change.”

 Wachter: Adaptive change is complex change where the technology helps but it also changes everything about the way the people do their work and the way they talk to each other or don’t.
 This is the mother of all adaptive changes.
 I think that we underestimated how tricky it is, just the simple act.
 It’s not that simple of you coming in to see me in the office.
 Turns out to be an immensely complex act because I need to understand everything about your past history.
 I need to access the literature of medicine.
 I need to talk to you and find out a bunch of facts about you.
 I need to write a note about you, but at the same time, I’m writing about your clinical case.
 I’m also creating a bill, I’m trying to prevent myself from being sued, I’m also being measured as to whether I’m a good doctor.
 And when you go from paper and pen to digital you change every aspect of that.

 Pence: And so if you simply bring in a computerized version of what’s still really a pen and paper process, you make it worse, not better.